leportella/studies/DataScience/Exploratory_Analysis.md

 "Exploratory data analysis can never be the whole story, but nothing else can serve as the foundation stone -- as the first step"
 (Tukey, 1977)

+Exploratory data analysis is generally cross-classified in two ways.
+First, each method is either non-graphical or graphical.
+And second, each method is either univariate or multivariate (usually just bivariate).
+Non-graphical methods generally involve calculation of summary statistics, while graphical methods obviously summarize the data in a diagrammatic or pictorial way.
+Univariate methods look at one variable (data column) at a time, while multivariate methods look at two or more variables at a time to explore relationships. *It is almost always a good idea to perform univariate EDA on each of the components of a multivariate EDA before performing the multivariate EDA* (Seltman, 2015).

 ## EDA vs Statistics

 The idea is not to reject probabilistic approaches, but rather considers them within a larger context of the many tools and ideas